OpenEvalProject/evals/manuscripts/elife-99258/v1/manuscript.md

 Here, we found that the function of TRPγ, one of the TRPC channels of D. melanogaster, in DH44 neuroendocrine cells plays an essential role in lipid regulation, which is linked to alterations in membrane lipids (Cobb et al., 2021; Overgaard et al., 2005).
 The trpγ1 mutant exhibited clear signs of metabolic syndrome, as demonstrated by reduced carbohydrate levels coupled with much higher protein and lipid levels in the body (Figure 8).
 More importantly, we found that the expression of trpγ in DH44 neurons was necessary and sufficient to regulate the carbohydrate and lipids.
 However, we failed to identify the specific cells required for regulating protein homeostasis because the increased protein levels in the trpγ mutants were not recovered by pilot screening (data not shown) except in the trpγ-GAL4.
 In conclusion, our findings suggested that the DH44 system has an important role in regulating the metabolic homeostasis of carbohydrates and lipids (Figure 8).

 ![Figure 8.](https://cdn.elifesciences.org/articles/99258/elife-99258-fig8-v1.jpg)

-**Figure 8.:** trpγ in metabolic regualtion of carbohydrate, lipid, and protein.

 The metabolic dysregulation of carbohydrates and lipids observed in the trpγ mutants was phenocopied by the cellular inactivation of DH44 cells.
 Compared to the controls, the Dh44-GAL4/UAS-Kir2.1 flies exhibited lower carbohydrate levels and increased lipid levels.
 We previously proposed that TRPγ holds DH44 neurons in a state of afterdepolarization, thus reducing firing rates by inactivating voltage-gated Na+ channels (Dhakal et al., 2022).
 At the physiological level, this induces the consistent release of DH44 and depletion of DH44 stores, resulting in nutrient utilization and storage malfunctions.
 Likewise, our findings revealed that Dh44 mutant and its receptor mutant, Dh44R2, displayed defects analogous to those observed in the trpγ mutant.
 The trpγ mutant phenotype in lipid regulation can be restored by the expression of trpγ in the Dh44-GAL4 as well as Dh44R2-GAL4.
 This indicates that TRPγ functions in the brain and gut independently for lipid homeostasis.
 The mode of action for TRPγ in the gut should be further investigated.
 Finally, it would also be interesting to investigate the potential roles of TRPC members in humans, especially the involvement of TRPC4 and TRPC5 in metabolic syndrome.